nada809/nada809/README.md

 and scalability of the software.

 - 🌱 I’m currently learning golang
-- 💬 Ask me about k8s, aws
+- 💬 Ask me about k8s, aws, argoCD
 - 📫 You can reach me at nadamekki3@gmail.com
 - ⚡ Fun fact: debugger, computer geek, constant learner